sanderboer/typst-pagemaker/STYLE_GUIDE.md

     """
     Generate Typst code for PDF element with automatic contain scaling.

-    Renders a PDF element using a PdfEmbed helper that defaults to native Typst image() embedding with auto-contain scaling; when PAGEMAKER_ENABLE_MUCHPDF_LEGACY=1 is set, it uses the deprecated MuchPDF macro. the PDF content fits entirely within the element's padded frame.
+    Renders a PDF element using a PdfEmbed helper that uses native Typst image() embedding with auto-contain scaling; ensures the PDF content fits within the element's padded frame. the PDF content fits entirely within the element's padded frame.
 Handles path resolution, scale calculation, and alignment positioning.